rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 M104 S{temperature_extruder1}            ; set extruder temp
 M116                                     ; wait for all temperatures

-; Run macro to print primeline at a 'randomized' Y positon from -1.1 to -2.9 M98 P"0:/sys/primeLine.g"                ; primeline macro
+; Run macro to print primeline at a 'randomized' Y position from -1.1 to -2.9 M98 P"0:/sys/primeLine.g"                ; primeline macro

 ; Set pressure advance